kytulendu/DOS_av_effectiveness/README.md

-# Comparison of various anti-virus effectiveness for detecting DOS viruses
+# Antivirus Effectiveness in Detecting DOS Viruses

-By Khralkatorrix, 2025.xx.xx
+By Khralkatorrix, 2025/07/xx

-TODO
+**TODO:Insert intro here**

-## Testing terminology
+## Testing Methodology

 **Warning: The virus samples archive contain live virus, do not execute any files inside**